alanssv/savenotesapp/README.md

 ## Project Vision
 **Q:** How is it different from the other finance trackers?

 **A:** SavNote is a _savings notebook_, not finance tracker.
 It's designed to consolidate personal savings in a manner of a simple notebook, without the hassle of budgeting, goals or recording income and expences.
 With SavNote you can get a clear overview of all your net worth by spending no more than 10 min per month to record your savings.
-You can read more about vision and rationale behind SavNote in [wiki | vision](https://github.com/skorphil/savnote/wiki/SavNote-Vision).

 ## Core Values